 These include:

-• temperature the body rises to 40 degrees;
+• temperature body rises to 40 degrees;

-• weakness, weakness;
+• weakness, brokenness;

 • strong headache;